networknt/light-doc/content/en/service/proxy/benchmark.md

 Memory: 32GB
 OS: Ubuntu 20.04

-As I have dockerized the backend APIs, light-proxy and wrk, everyone can test in their network environment.
-It would be very interested in seeing the test done in a Kubernetes cluster.
+As I have dockerized the backend APIs, the light-proxy and the `wrk`, everyone can test in their network environment.
+It would be very interesting to see the test done in a Kubernetes cluster.

 If anyone has some ideas for more test scenarios, please let me know.